psrc/urbansimRtools/capacity/README.md

 # Capacity computation

 The script `parcels_capacity.R` derives parcel-level capacity.
-The script `aggregate_capacity.R` aggregates the output of `parcels_capacity.R` to a higher level geography.
+Multiple files generated via `parcels_capacity.R` can be merged together using `merge_files_for_different_ratios.R`.
+The script `aggregate_capacity.R` aggregates the output of either of the two scripts to a higher level geography.

 ## Parcel-level